EzzYassser/Sign-Language-Interpreter-Project-/README.md

 The **AI Sign Language Translator** is an innovative application designed to bridge communication gaps by translating American Sign Language (ASL) gestures into text and speech in real-time.
 Built using Python, this project leverages advanced technologies like computer vision, machine learning, and natural language processing to empower users with seamless interaction.

+This project is ideal for developers, researchers, or enthusiasts interested in assistive technologies, offering a foundation for further enhancements in sign language translation.

 ## Key Features:

 - **Real-Time Gesture Recognition**: Utilizes a webcam to capture hand gestures, processed through MediaPipe and a pre-trained TensorFlow model (stored as a `.pkl` file) to recognize ASL letters (A-Z).